 - The colour palette is a shared by the Pigeon books, also by Mo Willems, and apart from the distinctive orange bands of colour (subconsciously indicating to the consumer that these are early readers), the illustrations are pastel colours with a slightly sketchy, dark black outline and a little shadow on the bodies.
 When something strange happens to the characters they can change colours (like when they try awful slop and keel over).

 I Really Like Slop is the modern version of Green Eggs and Ham by Dr Seuss.

 In order to do this exercise I need to pick one of the characters to be the ‘main’ one.
 In this story it is Elephant who has the more obvious anagnorisis so I’ll go with Elephant.

 Elephant’s shortcoming is that he feels negatively towards his best friend’s slop.
 Slop is very important to Piggie because ‘It’s part of pig culture’.
 Unless Elephant is able to identify with this part of Piggie, their friendship is in peril.

 Elephant is averse to trying the slop.
 He wants Piggie to take it away because it stinks.

 Piggie’s desire is in direct opposition — Piggie wants Elephant to try it.
 If he won’t try it, the friendship is over.

 The plan is for Elephant to try at least a little bit.
 If he still doesn’t like it, they will still be friends, but he has to at least give it a go.

-The battle scene is the trying of the slop itself, depicted in a series of increasing close ups on Elephant’s face.
-Elephant is so bowled over by the spicy flavour that it really is as if he’s going through a physical battle, with a tiny bit of slop.
+The big struggle scene is the trying of the slop itself, depicted in a series of increasing close ups on Elephant’s face.
+Elephant is so bowled over by the spicy flavour that it really is as if he’s going through a physical big struggle, with a tiny bit of slop.
 (The tiny bit of slop is depicted as a green pea.)